A TALE OF TRADITIONAL HAND BLOCK PRINTING

 MOTIFS USED IN BAGRU ART

 Bagru motifs are intricate and are developed gradually over a long period of time.
-They are often inspired from the nature, flora and fauna but geometrical patterns came into existence after Persian influence.
+They are often inspired by nature, flora, and fauna but geometrical patterns came into existence after Persian influence.
 Most common Bagru motifs contains:

 TYPE OF FABRIC FOR BAGRU PRINT